yt59/yt59/README.md

 This is Younes Torshizi!

 I'm a software developer.
-I want to be a better person therefore I share my thoughts and opinions to reveal it's bugs and debuging.
+I want to be a better person therefore I share my thoughts and opinions to reveal it's bugs and debug them.

-Thanks to friends who tolerate my behavior :))
+My regards to friends who tolerate my behavior :))

 BTW I'm an INTP-A according to www.16personalities.com.

 ## Classes
-In my opinion my time is the only thing that I can contorl.
+In my opinion, only thing I can control is my time.
 So I classify people to five class to specify my behavior.
 Here is the classes:

 ID | Name | Brief | How to promote | How to demote